kensiprell/ktorio.github.io/quickstart/quickstart/maven.md

 You can now run `mvn package` to fetch dependencies and verify everything is set up correctly.

-## Configure logging
+## Configure Logging
 {: #logging}

-If you want to log application events and useful information, you can read further in the [logging](/servers/logging.html) page.
+If you want to log application events and other useful information, you can find out how on the [logging](/servers/logging.html) page.